GCTC-NTGC/gc-digital-talent/frontend/admin/README.md

 7. Run `npm run dev` which will bundle up our assets.
 8. Visit https://localhost:8080/admin to view page.

-9. Run `php artisan passport:client` in the sibling /auth directory (or `docker-compose exec -w /var/www/html/auth php sh -c "php artisan passport:client"` in any project folder).
-Set it to redirect to `http://localhost:8000/auth-callback`.
-Copy the Client ID and Client secret to OAUTH_ADMIN_CLIENT_ID and OAUTH_ADMIN_CLIENT_SECRET env variables.

 # Local Development

 ## Linting and Formatting